billwallis/sql-problems/src/reviews.md

 Reviews of the SQL problem platforms are below: these are just my opinions, and you may have a different experience.

+> [!NOTE]
+>
+> Some notes on terms/phrases I use here:
+>
+> - "_Recommended solution_" means a solution provided by the platform itself.
+> - "_Community solution_" means a solution provided by the community.

 ---

 ## Analyst Builder